Fall Marshmallow Apple Treats

-Kids will give thanks for these Fall hand-held treats; perfect for a school Thanksgiving Day party, a family gathering or a teacher gift.
-They are almost too cute to eat!
+Kids will love making and eating this adorable fall edible craft!
+These treats are hand-held and perfect for a school Thanksgiving Day party, a family gathering or a teacher gift.
+These "apples" are easy to make, and almost too cute to eat!

-The green leaves are constructed of easy-to-make fondant.
+Homemade fondant leaves decorate the tops of the apples - and you won't believe how easy they are to make!
 Just pop marshmallows into a bowl in the microwave, and stir with other ingredients.
-After wrapping, you can let it sit in the fridge for one hour if you’re in a hurry, or let it sit on the counter for one day.
-The apples are made of marshmallows, and the pretzel sticks make it easy for little hands to pick up.
+After wrapping, you can let it sit in the fridge for one hour if you're in a hurry, or let it sit on the counter for one day.
+These treats on a stick make it easy for little hands to pick up - no fork needed!

 - 8 ounces miniature marshmallows